Martin2251/tip_calc/README.md

 # tip_calc

-Coded a tip calculator using JS
+Coded a tip calculator using HTML,CSS and Javascript